Skip to content

 Let's briefly go over each of these options.

-1. Roll back the software to an earlier version
+1. Roll back the software to a previous version

 When an update introduces a vulnerability, often the best solution — and the one that has the least negative impact on users and operations — is to roll back the software, restoring it to its last known good configuration.